The Students' Union Academic Advice Service is an independent, free and confidential service open to all Queen Mary students.

 An appeals office caseworker and the chair of the appeals panel make a decision.
 It’s only very rarely that an appeal panel meets to hear a case, and it’s usually all done on paper with no face-to-face meetings.

-Both stages of the appeal process, including a final review, should normally take no longer than three months in total.
-It may take a shorter or longer period.
+The University will get in contact with you once they have had a chance to review your case.
+They aim to reply in 30 working days - but it can be shorter or longer - nothing you can do will speed this up.
 Nothing changes while you appeal, so you’ll still graduate with the classification you were originally awarded.
 You can’t progress to the next academic year unless and until your appeal is successful.

 Your appeal should be very clear and to the point.
 Don’t repeat yourself or include irrelevant details.
 On the other hand, if you’re unsure it’s best to include more rather than less.
 You need to make it obvious why what happened to you fits into one of the grounds for appeal, i.e. there’s been a procedural error because the marks appear wrong but the department refuse to do a proper admin check.
 You can contact the students’ union academic advice service for help with your appeal form.
 It’s very important to include relevant evidence, e.g. a doctor’s letter, and anything not in English will need an official translation.
 Letters from friends or family usually won’t carry much weight because they won’t be viewed as objective.